sahilseth/flowrdocs/source/rd/topics/job.rst

 ::

  qobj <- queue(platform="torque")
- **Setting default time to: 72:00:00.
-If this is more than queue max (/improper format), job will fail.
-You may change this in job()
- ****Setting default memory to: 10g.
-If this is more than queue max (/improper format), job will fail.
- **

  ## torque job with 1 CPU running command 'sleep 2'
  jobj <- job(q_obj=qobj, cmd = "sleep 2", cpu=1)